Robert H. Liebeck: Career

 Liebeck worked summers at the Douglas Aircraft Company, located in Santa Monica, California, until he joined the permanent staff in 1968.
 He remained with the company after its merger with McDonnell Douglas, which later merged with Boeing in 1997.
-He has managed several of Boeing's airplane programs through which several advanced-concept aircraft were designed.
+He managed several of Boeing's airplane programs through which several advanced-concept aircraft were designed.
 As Senior Technical Fellow of the Boeing Company, he served as program manager of the company's blended wing body program.
+Liebeck was one of the first Senior Technical Advisors to the startup JetZero in Long Beach, CA, co-founded by one of Dr. Liebeck's early Blended Wing disciple, Mark Page.

 Designs

 Liebeck airfoils

 Designs made by Liebeck during research for his doctoral thesis "Optimization of Airfoils for Maximum Lift", have been applied to the design of high-altitude aircraft.
 This class of airfoils has been used by NASCAR in its Car of Tomorrow which debuted in 2007.